 I have not found much advantage in using the Superior Auto setting.
 However, there may be cases when the burst-shooting feature will improve image quality, so it is not a bad idea to use Superior Auto mode when shooting in low light or backlit conditions.
-As a general rule, though, I prefer to use a mode such as Program, discussed below, and set my own values for items such as DRO, HDR, ISO, and Metering Mode.
+As a general rule, though, I prefer to use a mode such as Program, discussed below, and set my own values for items such as DRO, HDR, ISO, and metering mode.

-If you want to use Superior Auto mode, there is an easier way to get access to it than selecting Auto Mode from screen 7 of the Shooting menu.
-Instead, use the Function Menu Settings option on screen 5 of the Custom menu, and set one of the 12 settings for the Function menu to Shoot Mode.
-Then, whenever you turn the Mode dial to the AUTO setting, just press the Function button, and you will see on the Function menu the icon for the current setting for Auto Mode, either Intelligent Auto or Superior Auto.
+If you want to use Superior Auto mode, there is an easier way to get access to it than selecting Auto Mode from screen 3 of the Camera Settings1 menu.
+Instead, use the Function Menu Settings option on screen 9 of the Camera Settings2 menu, and set one of the 12 settings for the Function menu to Shoot Mode.
+Then, whenever you turn the mode dial to the AUTO setting, just press the Function button, and you will see on the Function menu the icon for the current setting for Auto Mode, either Intelligent Auto or Superior Auto.
 At this point, move the highlight block to that icon using the direction buttons, and, when the icon is highlighted, turn the Control wheel to cycle through the choices.
-When your new selection (either Intelligent Auto or Superior Auto) is highlighted, just press the Function button to exit to shooting mode.
+When your new selection (either Intelligent Auto or Superior Auto) is highlighted, press the Function button to exit to shooting mode.